1. Should I have financing in place before coming to Dr. Kane’s office?

 14. What if I need to speak with Dr. Kane after hours, how do I reach him?

 Every surgical patient receives Dr. Dean Kane’s cell phone number for them to call any time of day or night and even on weekends.
 Their cell phone numbers are also listed on voice message when you call after hours.
 Dr. Kane and Lauri live only 1 mile away from their office and are always available to meet their patients at the office if Dr. Kane feels they need to be seen in the evenings or weekend hours.
-Even on vacation, Dr. Kane and Lauri are available by their cell phones and are always willing to speak with their patients and make arrangements in cases of emergencies.
-Dr. Kane always has his nurse, Heather and another plastic surgeon as his backup at times he is out of town.
+Even on vacation, Dr. Kane and Lauri are available on their cell phones and are always willing to speak with their patients and make arrangements in cases of emergencies.
+Dr. Kane always has his nurse, Heather, and another plastic surgeon as his backup at times he is out of town.

 15. What is a pre-op physical and why is it needed for cosmetic surgery?

-A pre-op physical is when you go to your own medical doctor or a clinic where they perform a physical exam, blood work and EKG.
-Cosmetic surgery is still surgery and requires the same work up that all other types of surgeries require.
+A pre-op physical is when you go to your own medical doctor or a clinic where they perform a physical exam, blood work, and EKG.
+Cosmetic surgery is still surgery and requires the same workup that all other types of surgeries require.

 16. Where does Dr. Dean Kane perform his plastic surgery?

 Dr. Kane performs all his cosmetic surgery right within the comfort of his Maryland Center for Cosmetic Surgery.
-The operating room is fully accredited by the AAAASF organization who make sure the operating room maintains all the necessary standards you would find in an outpatient surgical center or hospital setting.
+The operating room is fully accredited by the AAAASF organization who makes sure the operating room maintains all the necessary standards you would find in an outpatient surgical center or hospital setting.
 Dr. Kane has a highly trained operating room staff with many years of experience in taking care of plastic surgery patients.
 Patients truly enjoy and appreciate the calming nature of our warm and beautiful office setting and our fantastic caring staff.